 A manager (VP, Director, or Manager level) at Octopus Deploy is empowered and responsible for managing:

 The ultimate results of their organization (their teams plus sub-teams).
 This generally means owning something that is important to the business or our customers.
 One way to achieve those results would be to do everything themselves, but that's probably not going to work.
 So a manager will typically have people on their team.
-Which means they are also responsible for...
+This means they are also responsible for...

 The people on their team, which includes: